enoughtal/my-web/static/code/the-third-kind-variable.md

 # plain variable can do something in React
-Normally, there are two kinds variables in React function component, the variable created by useState and the variable created by useRef.
+Normally, there are two kinds of variables in React function component, the variable created by useState and the variable created by useRef.
 But a plain variable created by let can also do something valuable.
 See the following code.
 ```
 function Component() {
     const [val, setVal] = useState(false)